dynamsoft-docs/barcode-reader-docs-js/programming/javascript/faq/upgrade-old-to-new.md

 ---
 layout: default-layout
-title: How to upgrade from an old to new version?
+title: How do you upgrade to a newer version of the SDK?
 keywords: Dynamsoft Barcode Reader, FAQ, tech basic, upgrade, version
-description: How to upgrade from an old to new version?
+description: How do you upgrade to a newer version of the SDK?
 needAutoGenerateSidebar: false
 ---

-# How to upgrade from an old to new version?
+# How do you upgrade to a newer version of the SDK?

 [<< Back to FAQ index](index.md)